anywhichway/watchlight/README.md

 A `whilst` rule automatically manages logical dependency of data.
 However, there may be times when you want to manage the dependency directly.
 The `withConditions` function can support you in this.

-The `this` context of `then` is the data which causes a rule to fire.
+The `conditions` provided to `then` is the data which causes a rule to fire.
 The match rule above could be written as:

 ```javascript
 whilst(